Hosted and facilitated by Jeff Hunter and Mark Graban

 - To learn how to choose the right way to measure what winning looks like, and how you will know if you are really winning.

 - A method for generating hypothetical solutions to key issues, strategic or operational, and setting up the strategy deployment process for rapid experimentation and learning.

 This workshop is for organizational strategists, senior executives, operational leaders, and central improvement professionals.
 Individuals and teams are encouraged to attend.
-The workshop is designed for healthcare professionals, but people from other industries are welcome to attend.
+25-30 total attendees.

 About the Facilitators: